RovicBalanon/BALANON-S13-x86-to-C-Interface-Programming/README.md

 This is unexpected because Release mode should be generally faster than Debug mode.
 Possible explanations could be in the compiler settings or optimization levels of the release mode.
 It is important to note that both of their execution times with the ASM kernel are very close to each other, unlike when using a C kernel.
 This suggests that there is a small difference in choosing either mode when running ASM kernels.

 Generally, C is slower than ASM in Debug mode.
 This is because C, a high-level language, requires additional memory and space usage to provide features that can simplify programming.
-On the other hand, a low-level language like Assembly grants direct access to the CPU which reduces and minimizes runtime and abstraction overhead, effectively cutting out the middleman.
+On the other hand, a low-level language like Assembly grants direct access to the CPU which reduces and minimizes execution time and abstraction overhead, effectively cutting out the middleman.

 However, C is generally faster than ASM in Release mode, which is unexpected.
 ASM should be especially faster than C in Release mode, where speed and efficiency are prioritized.
 It is plausible that the ASM function is not optimized enough to outperform the C function.
 It is also important to remember that the ASM execution times for both modes are very close to each other, which could mean that the ASM function does not fully benefit from the execution speed increase that C had from Release mode.